- Parking at road junctions and on double yellow lines

 Parish Council Grants

 One of the important roles of the Parish Council is to provide grants to organisations within Mayfield and Five Ashes to help them move forward with their own projects.
 Our grants policy has recently been updated and can be found on the Parish Council website at www.mafieldfiveashes.org.uk in the “key documents” section along with the approved grant application form.
-To apply for a grant in 2016/17 you will need to submit your application to the Parish Clerk by 30 September 2015 with the financial information specified on the application form.
+To apply for a grant for 2017/18 you will need to submit your application to the Parish Clerk by 30 September 2016 with the financial information specified on the application form.
 Individual grants may be made available up to a maximum of £500.
 They must be match funded therefore applicants must cover at least 50% of the total project cost.
 If you do not have internet access please contact the Parish Council office on 01435 873784 so a copy of the grants policy and application form can be forwarded to you.